Luxury African Safaris for Singles, Single Seniors, Women

 The number of people planning to travel alone throughout Africa is growing.
 We are cognizant of the fact that a safari, when factoring in airfare, transportation, activity fees, and other associated costs, can constitute a somewhat costly vacation.
 This is particularly true if you are traveling alone and are consequently subject to a single supplement cost for your lodging.

-What is a Single Supplement for Solo Travelers:
+What is a Single Supplement for Solo Travellers?

 Two people sharing a tent or room is the standard calculation for safari lodging rates.
-All of your meals, housing and operating expenses, and a share of the staff’s salary are factored into the total price.
+Your meals, lodging and operating expenses, and a fraction of staff salary are all part of the total.
+The safari lodge is also part of the equation.

-Some hotels and lodges impose a “per person” tariff plus a single extra to cover their expenses, thus preventing solitary travelers from paying the full accommodation rate—which can be quite expensive.
-This additional charge for individuals traveling alone might range from 25% to 75% of the ‘per person’ fee.
+Some hotels and lodges charge a “per person” tariff plus a single supplement to cover their expenses, rather than charging the entire lodging rate—which might be quite expensive for a solo tourist.
+This additional charge for individuals travelling alone might range from 25% to 75% of the ‘per person’ cost.

 With the exception of family accommodations, most tents and rooms may accommodate two people sharing.
 Safari rooms can accommodate either one or two visitors at a time, with the former being known as double occupancy and the latter as single occupancy.
 The room often has a queen or king-sized bed, though that doesn’t always imply there is just one bed.

-Simply said, a safari room or tent that might have accommodated two people is being used by a lone traveler.
-The expense of a “empty bed” can be covered by charging a nominal fee to a camp or lodge that caters to lone travelers.
+When one person uses a tent or accommodation that could have accommodated two people, it is considered single occupancy on safari.
+The expense of a “empty bed” can be covered by charging a nominal fee to a camp or lodge that caters to lone travellers.

 Top Tips For Planning Africa Tours For Singles